ireapps/teaching-guide-python-scraping/FORTEACHERS.md

 Any time you see `✍️ Try it yourself`, hit the brakes and give everyone a little time to play around with whatever concept you're discussing.

 Most of the class will probably be devoted to parsing data out of the BeautifulSoup object, so plan accordingly.

+If you have Internet connectivity problems for whatever reason, you can pivot and work on the HTML files saved with the repo: `mlb.html` and `warn.html`.

 ### Debugging
 If you can, find an opportunity when someone has gotten an error and take a few minutes to walk through basic debugging strategy: Reading the traceback error from bottom to top, strategic Googling, etc.